jbrains/meditationassistant/BUILDING.md

 Open [Android Studio](https://developer.android.com/studio/), select *Import project* and choose the folder downloaded above.

-## Import Without Android Studio (IntelliJ IDEA 2020.3)
+## Import Without Android Studio (IntelliJ IDEA 2021.x)

-On 2021-04-05 I built this with the following tools:
+On 2021-09-15 I built this with the following tools:

-- Gradle 6.5
+- Gradle 7.0.2
-- Java SDK 11.0.1-zulu
+- Java SDK 16.0.2-zulu

-I had to downgrade the Android/Gradle build tool version to 4.0.2 to build this on my machine.
+I had to downgrade the Android/Gradle build tool version to 4.2.1 to build this on my machine.
 I needed to do this only to import the project into IDEA; I was able to build it with Gradle outside IDEA as I originally cloned the project.
-The branch `fix-build` includes the changes I made to build the project inside IntelliJ IDEA 2020.3.

 # Build